CASFRI/CASFRI/README.md

 * When two polygons overlap:

   * More recent polygons areas take precedence over older polygons areas starting at their VALID_YEAR_BEGIN year.
 E.g. A polygon from 2010 take precedence over a 2000 polygon starting in year 2010.
 The 2000 polygon has precedence from 1930 until 2009.
-  * When both polygons have the same STAND_PHOTO_YEAR, the polygon with valid values take precedence over polygons with invalid values.
+  * When both polygons have the same STAND_PHOTO_YEAR, the polygon with valid values takes precedence over polygons with invalid values.
 Invalid values are defined as all significant CASFRI attributes being NULL or empty.
 This rarely happens, but if it does, the polygon with valid values takes precedence.
   * When both polygons have the same STAND_PHOTO_YEAR and valid values but come from different inventories, polygons from higher precedence inventories as established by the TT_HasPrecedence() function and the PRECEDENCE_RANK column of the inventory_metadata table takes precedence.
 For example, if two overlapping 2010 polygons both have all valid values but the first comes from AB10 and the second comes from AB16, then TT_HasPrecedence() states that the AB16 polygon must take precedence.
   * When both polygons have the same STAND_PHOTO_YEAR, valid values and the same TT_HasPrecedence() precedence, then both polygons are sorted by their unique identifier (CAS_ID) and the first one has precedence over the second one.

-No interpolation, interpretation or correction of attributes values is performed.
-For this reason the historical table can be queried to recreate the 'state of the inventory' for a given year, but not necessaryly the 'state of the forest'.
+No interpolation, interpretation or correction of attribute values is performed.
+For this reason the historical table can be queried to recreate the 'state of the inventory' for a given year, but not necessarily the 'state of the forest'.
 The 'state of the inventory' is the best available information for a given point in time, whereas the 'state of the forest' would require assigning the best forest attributes for every year based on time since disturbance considering all the information found in the numerous historic inventories.
 This is beyond the scope of this project, but the historical database could facilitate such modelling exercises for interested end users.

 The historical table can be queried using VALID_YEAR_BEGIN and VALID_YEAR_END.
 For example, the following query would select the most valid polygon from the historical database for all observation points in a table:
 ```